jweese/bprForBli/scale/README.md

 ## script usage
 The main script is `train_and_get_neighbors`.

 Before using, modify the script to point `$code` at the script directory.
-You may also change `$vecname` if you want a different basename for the output files.
+You may also change `$vecname` if you want a different basename for the output files and `$topN` to control the number of candidate translations.

 Usage:
 ```